By Buddy DoyleShare Article

 Cross-Selling – Are You Prepared if Regulators Target More Firms?

-FINRA recently sent a “sweep letter” to selected firms requesting the information about cross-selling incentives for broker-dealer employees.
+In 2016 FINRA sent a “sweep letter” to selected firms requesting the information about cross-selling incentives for broker-dealer employees.
 These sweep letters and the information they request are often a roadmap showing how firms should be evaluating their Compliance Programs – in this case, around cross-selling incentives.

 What Should my firm be doing?